If you think about it, 67 years is not such long a time.

 The “white” and “colored” entry signs were painted over eventually, and when the station closed, the building was refashioned into a post office.

-In 2010, it was renovated and turned into a historical site (thanks in part to the efforts of both my husband/editor and a good friend) as a reminder that America’s segregated past was not so long ago.
+In 2010, it was renovated and turned into a historical site (thanks in part to the efforts of both my husband/editor) as a reminder that America’s segregated past was not so long ago.

 Because a simple sport can open our eyes to injustice and open the doors to equality, I deem Daytona Beach, Florida #3 on my list of the five most amazing Spring Training locations. #2 coming very soon (I have to get these done before the regular season begins!).